 Once identified, incidents are reported to the risk management function.
-Incidents are recorded in the risk management system and this acts as the main repository for incident reporting.
+Incidents are recorded in the risk management system.
 Incidents are reviewed by the risk management function and an action plan put in place.
 Incidents are escalated to the appropriate level, depending on their severity.
 An overview of incidents recorded during each quarter is included in the CRO's report to the Risk and Compliance Committee.